SharonLutz/gxeRC/README.md

 ```

 # Output
-For this example, we get the following matrix and corresponding plot:
+For this example, we get the following matrix and corresponding plot .
+We can see from the

 ```
       lmX1  lmX2  lmX3 lmAll